What Is BitChat? How to Download & Use Jack Dorsey’s Offline Messaging App

 What Is BitChat?

-BitChat is an open-source messaging platform designed to work on Bluetooth mesh networking.
 It allows users to send and receive messages without requiring internet, SIM cards, or centralized servers.
-Jack dorsey launches BitChat in early of July 2025

-Developed by Jack Dorsey, cofounder of Twitter, under the GitHub username jackjackbits, BitChat provides a modern take on decentralized communication, offering:
+Developed by Jack Dorsey, cofounder of Twitter, under the GitHub username jackjackbits, BitChat provides a modern take on decentralized communication, offering

 - Peer-to-peer messaging via Bluetooth Low Energy (BLE)